-The scanner continuously examines each line in succession and, based on information from the line interface and the registers, generates signals that cause data flow to or from the appropriate line.
-The scanner is made up of a 5.068 MHz oscillator (clock), a 64-word FIFO receiver buffer, a 4-phase clocking network, and other control generating logic.
+The scanner continuously examines each line in succession and, based on information from the line interface and the registers, generates signals that cause data to flow to or from the appropriate line.
+The scanner comprises a 5.068 MHz oscillator (clock), a 64-word FIFO receiver buffer, a 4-phase clocking network, and other control generating logic.